Core Member Engagement Team

 No, this opportunity is open to all members living across the province.

-Two one-hour online information sessions will be held on Monday May 6, 2024 at 6:30pm PST and Tuesday May 7, 2024 from noon-1pm PST.
-If you are interested in attending, please RSVP through our website.
+Two one-hour online informa􀆟on sessions will be held on Tuesday May 6 at noon and 6:30pm PT.
+If you are interested in atending, please RSVP through our website.